Maitotoxin

-Maitotoxin (or MTX) is an extremely powerful biotoxin produced by Gambierdiscus toxicus, a dinoflagellate species.
-Maitotoxin has been shown to be more than one hundred thousand times more potent than VX nerve agent.
+Maitotoxin (MTX) is an extremely potent toxin produced by Gambierdiscus toxicus, a dinoflagellate species.
+Maitotoxin has been shown to be more than one hundred thousand times as potent as the nerve agent VX.
 Maitotoxin is so potent that it has been demonstrated that an intraperitoneal injection of 130 ng/kg was lethal in mice.
 Maitotoxin was named from the ciguateric fish Ctenochaetus striatus—called "maito" in Tahiti—from which maitotoxin was isolated for the first time.
 It was later shown that maitotoxin is actually produced by the dinoflagellate Gambierdiscus toxicus.